leangjia/blender_docs/manual/render/cycles/render_settings/hair.rst

       Hair curves are subdivided with a fixed number of specified subdivisions.

       Curve Subdivisions
-         Number of subdivisions used in Cardinal curve intersection (power of 2).
+         Number of subdivisions used in cardinal curve intersection (power of 2).

    3D Curves
       Render hair as 3D curve, for accurate results when viewing hair close up.